harsh827/Vibe_Chat/README.md

 - This app allows one to one chat online by creating chat rooms.

- - On typing Emojis character they get tranferred to the corresponding Emoji pictures.
+ - On typing Emojis character[ examples :D , ;P ] they get tranferred to the corresponding Emoji pictures.

  - As new messages come chat box gets automatically scrolled down for user-friendliness.